 - 1. Members should make the results of their research appropriately available to all interested members of the public, including sponsors, students, decision makers, and other non-anthropologists.
 In doing so, members are responsible for the following: - i.
 Ensure any statements made are factual. - ii.
 Consider the social and political implications of the disseminated information. - iii.
 Ensure such information is well understood, properly contextualized, and responsibly utilized. - iv.
 Clearly state the empirical basis on which their reports are founded. - v.
-Recognize her/his qualifications, and philosophical or political biases. - vi.
-Recognize and clarify the limits of his/her expertise. - vii.
-Be aware of possible harm her/his data may cause the people she/he works with or her/his colleagues. - 2.
+Recognize their qualifications, and philosophical or political biases. - vi.
+Recognize and clarify the limits of their expertise. - vii.
+Be aware of possible harm their data may cause the people they work with or their colleagues. - 2.
 Members may choose to move beyond disseminating research results to a position of advocacy.
 Generally, this is an individual decision, not an ethical responsibility.